MicrosoftEdge/WebView2Feedback/specs/SharedBuffer.md

 from native side via an IStream* object that you can get from the shared buffer object.

-When the application code calls `PostSharedBufferToScript`, the script side will receive a `SharedBufferReceived` event containing the buffer as an `ArrayBuffer` object.
+When the application code calls `PostSharedBufferToScript`, the script side will receive a `sharedbufferreceived` event that you can get from it the buffer as an `ArrayBuffer` object.
-After receiving the shared buffer object, it can access it the same way as any other ArrayBuffer object, including transferring to a web worker to process the data on the worker thread.
+After getting the shared buffer, it can access it the same way as any other ArrayBuffer object, including transferring to a web worker to process the data on the worker thread.